Cyclone Vayu poised to hit India as year's 2n... | Taiwan News

 Modi said on Twitter that he had "been constantly in touch with state governments" and that he was "praying for the safety and wellbeing" of all those affected.

-By midday, rescue teams had begun evacuating more than a quarter of a million people in towns and villages likely to bear the brunt of the storm.
+By midday, rescue team had begun evacuating more than a quarter of a million people in towns and villages likely to bear the brunt of the storm.

-The scale of the possible damage when Vayu makes landfall wasn't immediately clear, but meteorologists predicted the destruction of thatched homes, flooding of escape routes and widespread damage to crops.
-They recommended that authorities focus evacuation efforts on residents of makeshift housing, from beachside huts to urban slums.

 Authorities in the eastern state of Odisha, where Fani made landfall, were praised for precautionary measures — including evacuating more than a million people — that likely prevented a much higher death toll.